Tires – For – Cars – Suv’s – Trucks

 Keep in mind that as I place pictures on the page with their great looking Tires and awesome must have Rims, they will be randomly picked and posted.
 I am thinking at this point in time, that may or may not change, that I will be working with the Chevy, Ford and Chrysler Families.

 So if You ever got to get behind the wheel and drove one of these gracious cars or trucks, You would be noticing that on a cold morning or a vehicle that has sat for an extended period of time, that when You went to drive away that the ride would be noticeably quite rough.

 Now that would have been due to the make of tire composition that was used in the “bias-ply tire” that started out rather flat on the bottom until the tire warmed itself and then reformed its contour of being round again.

 Randomly picked truck here: although maybe the colors could be influencing me to post one of so many awesome

 trucks of (yesterday past) is that even a word or did I make that up?

-As you are probably aware of these vehicles of time past, are, I am quite sure ” tire dressed” with the latest and best rubber to fit the vehicles and the driver’s application.
+As you are probably aware of these vehicles of time past, are, I am quite sure “tire dressed” with the best Rims and best Tires to fit the vehicles and the driver’s application.